 Yes, that means no phone.

-Trust me, you’ll get over it and you will survive looking up from your phone for a few seconds to give your partner the attention they deserve (and need).
+Trust me, you’ll get over it and you will survive to look up from your phone for a few seconds to give your partner the attention they deserve (and need).

 Now, if you’re a guy reading this, learning to be an excellent listener applies to you even more.

 And I don’t mean listen with the intention of fixing the problems, but rather listening with the intention of making them feel safe.

 But guys don’t seem to get this.